About the Indiana Audubon Society Yearly Bird List

 - Property list

 You may submit both life and year lists.
-The lists should be what you saw up to and including December 31, 2016.
-There is no charge for doing this.
+The lists should be what you saw up to and including December 31, 2017.
+There is no charge for doing this. eBird users can simply go to their “my ebird” page and find all of the categories to report without any additional work or math to calculate your totals.
 You can find the form below.

 You can include property lists.
 If you include property lists please give a brief description of your property: urban yard, suburban yard, or country yard.
 Also give an approximate size estimate.
 An urban or suburban yard might be measured in feet such as 50 by 70 feet and a country yard in acres such as 25 acres.